top of page

 Working large-scale, letting gesture and movement lead the drawing

-If you’ve had a pause in your making, maybe try starting small: pick up something close to hand — a coin, a key, a stone — and draw it without worrying about accuracy.
-Notice its edges, its shadow, its worn-down places.
+If you’ve had a pause in your making, try starting small.
+Pick up something close at hand — a coin, a key, or a stone — and draw it without worrying about accuracy.
+Notice its edges, its shadow, and its worn-down places.
 Let the drawing be the record of that looking.

 If you’d like to read more of my personal reflections on drawing and how they connect to recent projects, you can find them on my artist blog.